Hochschild homology and the derived de Rham complex revisited: Introduction

 \subsection{Outline}

 In general, we refer to the beginning of each section and subsection for description and motivation of its contents.
 However, this paper being somewhat lengthy and at times technical, let us give a brief guide to the material.
 The main definitions and results are contained in \cref{dg,fc}; this was summarized in \cref{in--dR,in--HH}, so we say no more about it here.
 The earlier \cref{bi,gf,dc} are devoted to preliminary categorical and algebraic material that are needed to formulate and work with the structures studied later.
 Two pieces of this preliminary material may be of particular interest: \begin{itemize} \item In \cref{gf--kd}, we discuss the relationship between filtered objects in a stable presentable symmetric monoidal $\infty$-category $\cat{C}$ and \emph{\hminus-differential graded objects} in $\cat{C}$; the latter is another flavor of ``homotopy-coherent cochain complexes'' playing a role in this paper (in addition to the $\hplus$-dg objects discussed in \cref{in--dR}).
 This relationship underlies our notion of ``cohomology type'' for homotopy-coherent cochain complexes and hence the proof of \cref{in--HH--fil-fix}.
 Additionally, it supplies a clean construction of the Beilinson t-structure on filtered objects (\cref{gf--t--beilinson}). \item In \cref{dc}, we discuss the theory of \emph{derived commutative rings}, an extension of the theory of simplicial commutative rings to the nonconnective setting, which we use to formulate the structure of interest on the filtered circle.
-This theory (though not our choice of terminology) is due to Mathew, and is being investigated in work-in-progress by Bhatt--Mathew \cite{bhatt-mathew--derived-rings}.
-However, as their work has yet to appear in writing, we give a complete account of the aspects of the theory needed here. \end{itemize}
+This theory (though not our choice of terminology) is due to Mathew; it involves ideas of Brantner, which are also used in their joint work \cite{brantner-mathew--deformation}, and is related to earlier work of Illusie \cite[\textsection I.4]{illusie--cotangent-i}.
+But it has not previously appeared in writing, so we give a complete account of the aspects of the theory needed here. \end{itemize}